The Digital for Youth programme

-Playing Catch-Up with the EU in Digital Learning
+Playing catch-up with the EU in digital learning

 So how do we avoid the growing gap between a generational cognitive elite and those with no access to relevant digital skills?

-“I set up the base by teaching them about various business models, strategies that businesses use to scale, problem-solving techniques.
+“I set up the base by teaching them about various business models, strategies that businesses use to scale and problem-solving techniques.
 At the end of the module, students are asked to prepare an interactive presentation on their respective business ideas.”

 Successful participants have begun to pay it forward, helping charities with their social media presence and engaging more people in turn.

-It has gained a positive response so far with Ann Fitzpatrick, Transition year Coordinator at St. Benildus College, saying: “The ‘Digital for Youth’ programme is an innovative, well organised, and practical initiative that offers a unique experience to TY students.
+The response to the programme is positive so far.
+Ann Fitzpatrick, Transition year Coordinator at St. Benildus College, says: “The Digital for Youth programme is an innovative, well organised and practical initiative that offers a unique experience to TY students.
 They are given the opportunity to work with experts in their field and gain insight into the business world.”

 She received positive feedback from students and parents too.
 “They also learn how to work in groups effectively, plan and execute a marketing strategy and produce creative ideas,” she adds.

 Signing up to Digital for Youth

 Since Digital for Youth was first launched in 2020, the programme has gone from strength to strength.

 Lessons were first taught over Zoom, but now the programme has its own interactive platform.
 This means students and teachers can access the content for certain modules at any time.